Economic and Political Overview

 There are numerous political parties in Armenia.
 The main parties/alliances are:

-- I Have Honor Alliance: nationalist, pro-Russia, it consists of the Republican Party of Armenia (right-wing, national conservative party) and the Homeland Party.
-The alliance obtained 7 seats in the latest election
+- I Have Honor Alliance: nationalist, pro-Russia, it consists of the Republican Party of Armenia (right-wing, national conservative party) and the Homeland Party (which withdrew from the alliance in June 2022).

 Other parties include: